jk5279/Phishnet/README.md

 ## Notes

+- Configuration values (target dataset size, split ratios, minimum text length, etc.) can be adjusted via constants at the top of the `01_data_aggregation.py` script.
 - The ML and DL pipelines use different preprocessing strategies:
   - **ML**: Aggressive cleaning (lowercase, removes punctuation) for TF-IDF
   - **DL**: Gentle cleaning (preserves case/punctuation) for BERT